 Calibrated Capitalism is a concept that stems from a drive to solve existing problems within Europe's economic system.
 Existing research indicates that the post-2008 economic framework is largely a remnant of the 'neoliberal' model that dates back to the Cold War.
 Within this framework, economic progress and human prosperity has been achieved ... to some extent.
-Yet there are plenty of unaddressed issues in this model, which include human rights abuses, systemic risk accumulation in banking and increasing levels of populism.
+Yet there are unaddressed issues in this model, which include human rights issues, systemic risk accumulation in banking and increasing levels of populism

 Such distortions are problematic on several counts: i) Fueling corruption ii) Potentially causing human rights issues iii) Destabilizing the level playing field iv) Creating biases in the flow of information.
 In this context, a free market is understood as one with an optimal flow of information.

 A more accurate description would be social market economy.
 This concept has been adopted by the EU already.
 Yet the 'Calibrated' part consists in protecting this infrastructure and strengthening it, while containing rough edges in the existing capitalist framework.
-In this process, the French Revolution and the Enlightenment provide an important building block, in this context it is important to liberalise those aspects of the market and society that have not been captured well by these two building blocks.
+The French Revolution and the Enlightenment provide an important input , in this context it is important to liberalise those aspects of the market and society that have not been captured well by these two historical themes

 Three dossiers in particular form the basis for this concept and attempt to identify failures in the existing model: The Panama Papers, Egrant Inquiry (still pending) and Parex scandal.
 Central to Calibrated Capitalism is the idea that the Euro should radically account for 'bounded rationality' to be a success, so that each Member State and each individual citizen can be the best version of itself.

 The concept social market economy is was coined by Chilean economist Rolf Lüders.
-He refers to it as the stage of Chile's economic model at the time when democracy was restored.
-Yet the earlier, radical neoliberal variant which was introduced under highly repressive circumstances, has shown to be more problematic in its functioning, resulting in a major credit boom in 1983 in Chile.
+He refers to it as the stage of Chile's economic model following a severe crash in 1983.
+He attributed this to the attempt of creating a 'free market' with practically no state, a radical neoliberal variant which was introduced under highly repressive circumstances, and has shown to be more problematic in its functioning as evident from the crash.
 This can be thought of as the variant in which rough edges are not removed and instead given unconstrained reign over society.
-This variant contains a more illiberal edge in which power structures reside that can have a more adverse impact on the visible, liberal democratic part of the system.
+As such it contains a more illiberal edge in which power structures reside that can have an adverse impact on the visible, liberal democratic part of the system.
+These problems will have to be addressed at some point.